Thermometry of simulated Bose--Einstein condensates using machine learning: Introduction

 Non-destructive methods using atomic impurities as temperature probes have recently emerged to address these challenges.
 Minimally invasive thermometry approaches that use impurity-based polarons have been proposed and shown to be capable of nanokelvin and subnanokelvin precision by analysing impurity fluctuations in momentum and position \cite{Mehboudi2019, Olf2015, Spiegelhalder2009}.

-In this paper, we demonstrate a proof-of-principle, non-destructive thermometric technique using artificial intelligence.
-Our method directly estimates temperature and chemical potential from \emph{in situ} density profiles, facilitating repeated, rapid measurements on the same atomic sample without significantly perturbing it.
+In this paper, we demonstrate a proof-of-principle, non-destructive thermometric technique using {machine learning } Our method directly estimates temperature and chemical potential from \emph{in situ} density profiles, facilitating repeated, rapid measurements on the same atomic sample without significantly perturbing it.
 Our approach is inspired by recent advances in machine learning to classify and characterise quantum fluid states \cite{ness, guo, metz, keepfer}.
-We train our artificial intelligence model using simulated density distributions generated from the stochastic Gross--Pitaevskii equation (SGPE), a theoretical framework for modelling finite-temperature dynamics and thermal fluctuations in Bose gases.
+We train our {machine learning} model using simulated density distributions generated from the stochastic Gross--Pitaevskii equation (SGPE), a theoretical framework for modelling finite-temperature dynamics and thermal fluctuations in Bose gases.

 We validate our approach across a broad range of temperatures and chemical potentials, and evaluate its estimating capability using unseen density profiles with varied trapping geometries (despite only being trained on harmonically trapped condensates) and during thermalisation (despite only being trained on thermally equilibrated density profiles).
-Our results demonstrate the robustness and versatility of AI-based thermometry, suggesting its potential as a powerful, precise, and experimentally feasible tool for the investigation of ultracold atomic systems.
+Our results demonstrate the robustness and versatility of {machine learning} thermometry, suggesting its potential as a powerful, precise, and experimentally feasible tool for the investigation of ultracold atomic systems.